-- 13.15 The Integration Joint Board has received significant additional Scottish Government funding, linked to national policy initiatives, over the last three years either directly or channelled through the NHS and there is an assumption that this will both continue and increase in future years in line with Scottish Government announcements.
-There is a risk that Scottish Government funding for health and social care does not fully reflect anticipated increases in costs including demand and inflationary pressures. - 13.16 As set out in the Council's response to the Scottish Government consultation on a National Care Service (Report No. 21/185 refers), there is the potential for the creation of a National Care Service to have a significant impact upon the Council's future budget assuming that resources and funding is transferred to the proposed new Boards.
+- 14.17 The Integration Joint Board has received significant additional Scottish Government funding, linked to national policy initiatives, over the last three years either directly or channelled through the NHS and there is an assumption that this will both continue and increase in future years in line with Scottish Government announcements.
+There is a risk that Scottish Government funding for health and social care does not fully reflect anticipated increases in costs including demand and inflationary pressures. - 14.18 As set out in the Council's response to the Scottish Government consultation on a National Care Service (Report No. 21/185 refers), there is the potential that the final agreed model for delivery may have an impact upon the Council's future.